victor-gil-sepulveda/PhD-HIVProteaseMutation/README.md

 the filtering step.
 The preparation of this mandatory structures must be finished **manually**.

 Protein preparation rules:
 1. Protein must have only the two main chains.

 2. Structure must keep only the waters closer to residue 50 of the master template (Lys).
 As we have two identical chains we will have at most two water molecules.
+[EXTRA] In addition, the target water is the closer to the ligan.
+In case there is no ligand we will use the geometrical center of the chains (we must pick "inner" waters).

 3. Ligand must be preserved.
 Again, a ligand is considered to be a "heteroatom" chain with no less than 'pdb_preparation.min_ligand_atoms'.

 - *db_curation_params.json* - is an example of the configuration file used with this script.
 - *db_curation_params_remote_blast.json* - is a commented (and potentially outdated!) version of the previous